-Your family’s wealth plan almost certainly includes trusts.
-Whether establishing a new trust, modifying an existing trust, or dealing with a transition of the incumbent trustee, selecting the person or institution who will act as your trustee is one of the most important decisions you and your family members will make.
+Estate plans often include trusts.
+Whether establishing a new trust, modifying an existing trust or dealing with a transition of the incumbent trustee, selecting the person or institution who will act as your trustee is one of the most important decisions you and your family members will make.

 So what are your options?

-The legal qualifications for a trustee are simple: he/she must be over the age of 18 and legally competent to manage his/her own affairs.
-The practical qualifications, however, are much more complicated.
-Most importantly, a trustee must have the skill set to properly administer the trust and meet the needs of the beneficiaries and must possess and exercise good judgment.
+The legal qualifications are simple: the trustee must be a bank or an individual over the age of 18 who is competent to manage his/her own affairs.
+The practical qualifications, however, are more complicated.
+Most importantly, a trustee must have the skill set to properly administer the trust and must possess and exercise good judgment.
 Does the trustee truly understand the duties and responsibilities of a trustee and how to administer the trust and apply best practices?
 If not, will the individual recognize what he or she does not know and seek out and follow that advice?
 In addition, because a trusteeship often is a long-term commitment, you may need someone who will be available for a long period of time.
 Finally, serving as a trustee can be time consuming and you will need to ensure that your choice has the time and is committed to serve the needs of the beneficiary.

-With these things in mind, you have several places to look to find the best person to carry out your wishes:
+With these things in mind, you have several options:

 Should I Choose a Family Member?